 To draw shapes on the canvas

 - Read the Drawing Shapes section on this page

 Creating Visual Items

-On Dragon1 you link data in a model and create a view to filter data from a model.
+On Dragon1, you link data in a model and create a view to filter data from a model.
 You place a Visual Item on a visualization canvas to instruct the system to draw the view with certain shapes, sizes, layouts and colors in the Visual Item area on the canvas.
-In this view, you can place as many views as you like on the same visualizations canvas.
+In this view, you can place as many views as you like on the same visualization canvas.

 To create visual items and draw them on a visualization canvas: